 The Neuropathy Institute,

-located in Manassas, Virginia provides specialized care to patients suffering neuropathy.
+located in Spokane Valley, WA, provides specialized care to patients suffering neuropathy.
 We

 treat all types of neuropathy and utilize an approach that reverses symptoms over 80 % of the time.